mmcloughlin/arrival-oopsla25-artifact/README.md

 #### Analysis

-Below we will see how to fully analyze verification runs to produce the paper's results, but for now lets see how to post-process this verification run alone.
+Below we will see how to fully analyze verification runs to produce the paper's results, but for now let's see how to post-process this verification run alone.

 In the container, change into the evaluation directory:
 ```